Victoriurki/dictionary_app/README.md

 - Android Studio
 - XCode (MacOS)

-Also, you need to have this flutter public packages:
+Also, you must have this flutter public packages:

 - Flutter Mobx
 - Mobx Codegen